 The belief that the moon exerts a direct influence on the body and mind can be traced back to pre-Christian times.

 Pliny the Elder, Roman author, naturalist, and philosopher believed that because the full moon caused heavy dew it must also make the brain become “unnaturally moist”.

 That was how, he claimed, the moon caused both epilepsy and lunacy.
 Hippocrates noted that “no physician should be entrusted with the treatment of disease who was ignorant of the science of astronomy”.

-And the word lunatic, across various languages has its root in the moon – the old English word for lunatic was monseoc, which literally means moon-sick.
+And in across various languages, the word lunatic has its root in the moon.
+The old English word for lunatic was monseoc, which literally means ‘moon sick’.

 With the constant media repetition of an association between the full moon and human behaviour it is not surprising that such beliefs are widespread in the general public (Kelly et al. 1996)

 The very earliest calendars were based on the cycles of the moon, with the sighting of the new moon indicating a new phase in the year.

 Marks on the walls of the prehistoric painted caves at Lascaux in France are believed by Dr. Michael Rappenglueck, of the University of Munich, to be the earliest known calendar.

 The series of dots and squares painted among the 15,000 year old drawings of bulls, horses and antelopes represent the 29 day lunar cycle.

 Most pre-modern calendars were lunisolar, combining the solar year with the lunar year.
 The Julian calendar abandoned this in favor of a purely solar reckoning.
 However, the Islamic calendar opted for a purely lunar one.